Prince Albert Victor, Duke of Clarence and Avondale: Death

-Just as plans for both his marriage to Mary and his appointment as Viceroy of Ireland were under discussion, Albert Victor fell ill with influenza in the pandemic of 1889–1892.
+Just as plans for both his marriage and his appointment as Viceroy of Ireland were under discussion, Albert Victor fell ill in the pandemic of 1889–1892.
 He developed pneumonia and died at Sandringham House in Norfolk on 14 January 1892, less than a week after his 28th birthday.

-His parents the Prince and Princess of Wales, his sisters Princesses Maud and Victoria, his brother Prince George, his fiancée Princess Mary, her parents the Duke and Duchess of Teck, three physicians (Alan Reeve Manby, Francis Laking and William Broadbent) and three nurses were present.
+Albert Victor's parents, his sisters Princesses Maud and Victoria, his brother Prince George, his fiancée Princess Mary, her parents the Duke and Duchess of Teck, three physicians (Alan Reeve Manby, Francis Laking and William Broadbent) and three nurses were present.
 The Prince of Wales's chaplain, Canon Frederick Hervey, stood over Albert Victor reading prayers for the dying.

 The nation was shocked.
 Shops put up their shutters.
-The Prince of Wales wrote to Queen Victoria, "Gladly would I have given my life for his".
-Princess Mary wrote to Queen Victoria of the Princess of Wales, "the despairing look on her face was the most heart-rending thing I have ever seen."
-His younger brother Prince George wrote, "how deeply I did love him; & I remember with pain nearly every hard word & little quarrel I ever had with him & I long to ask his forgiveness, but, alas, it is too late now!"
+The Prince of Wales wrote to the Queen, "Gladly would I have given my life for his".
+Princess Mary wrote to the Queen about the Princess of Wales, "the despairing look on her face was the most heart-rending thing I have ever seen."
+Prince George wrote, "how deeply I did love him; & I remember with pain nearly every hard word & little quarrel I ever had with him & I long to ask his forgiveness, but, alas, it is too late now!"
 George took Albert Victor's place in the line of succession, eventually succeeding to the throne as George V in 1910.
-Drawn together during their shared period of mourning, Prince George later married Mary himself in 1893.
+Drawn together during their shared period of mourning, Prince George later married Princess Mary himself in 1893.
 She became queen consort on George's accession.